10 Trends that Will Shape the Jewelry E-Commerce Industry in 2020

 4. Embrace the mobile payments boom

 Driven by the continuously growing number of mobile users, mobile commerce (m-commerce) will also result in a booming mobile payment trend.
-Ovum expects to see an increase in the number of mobile payment users from over 4 million in 2014 to over 2 billion or over $693 billion in 2019.
+Ovum expects to see an increase in the number of mobile payment users from over 4 million in 2014 to over 2 billion or over $693 billion in the year ahead.
 Do note that this expectation only covers business to consumers or B2C mobile payments.

 Initially, the growth of mobile payments lagged because of the disconnect between the point of sale acceptance infrastructure and the Near Field Communication (NFC) protocols; however, as support for NFC continues to grow from 29% to 37% alongside consumers’ appreciation for convenience, this lag should be addressed leading to increased adoption among merchants.